LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Conclusion

-In this work, we present a framework for curating ADL datasets for instruction tuning LLVMs, thus introducing \datasetname.
-We introduce \modelname, an LLVM capable of integrating 3d poses and human-object interaction cues by projecting their language contextualized representations into the LLM embedding space.
-To assess LLVM performance in ADL scenarios, we propose the ADLMCQ benchmark.
-Results demonstrate that \modelname, when trained on \datasetname, surpasses other LLVM baselines in ADLMCQ tasks, indicating its efficacy in grasping intricate temporal relationships within ADL contexts.
-Future research will focus on expanding \datasetname~by integrating additional curated ADL datasets and exploring modality progressive training strategies to effectively integrate both pose and object cues within \modelname.
+\spaceaftersection In this work, we present a novel semi-automated framework for curating ADL video instruction tuning dataset and introduce \datasetname.
+We introduce \modelname, an LLVM capable of integrating 3D skeletons and HOI modalities using a novel Multimodal Progressive training strategy.
+To assess LLVMs' performance in ADL scenarios, we propose the ADL MCQ and video description benchmarks.
+Results demonstrate that \modelname, when trained on \datasetname, surpasses other baselines, indicating its efficacy in grasping intricate temporal relationships within ADL contexts.